Cam FM: Awards

+Of these, the station won gold in the Best Outside Broadcast/Live Event category.

-The Kevin Greening Award is named in honour of the late BBC Radio One presenter whose career in radio started at CUR.
+The Kevin Greening Award is named in honour of the late BBC Radio One presenter whose career in radio started at CUR1350, as it was then known.

 Alumni

 Several of the station's members have subsequently achieved considerable success in the wider world of radio & television broadcasting.
 Notable examples include: